pmeet3720/Jekyll/README.md

 ## Problem Statement:

-Create any three-tier application using Docker, using a multi-container setup.
-Build at least one docker image using Dockerfile.
-You are free to use your old projects, build new projects or take any project from GitHub.
-However, if you are using a project from Github, properly cite the original author of the code in your blog.
+Develop a three-tier application using Docker, employing a multi-container setup.
+Ensure that at least one Docker image is constructed using a Dockerfile.
+You can utilize existing projects, create new ones, or select projects from GitHub.
+If opting for a GitHub project, appropriately acknowledge the original author in your documentation.

 ## Steps